xtatixone/.github/profile/README.md

 - **Scoped Classes by Default** — Automatic isolation for predictable, conflict-free styling.
 - **Compile‑Time Unique ID Hashing** — Locally unique identifiers for precise scoping.
 - **Inline Cascade Control** — Fine-grained style override control directly in markup.
 - **Adaptive CSS Framework** — A stylesheet system that scales and evolves alongside your project as it grows.
-- **Multi‑Mode Stylesheet Generation** — Generate modular or unified stylesheets based on your build.
 - **Live Component Preview** — Isolated component composition with real-time updates.
 - **Creative Toolbox Philosophy** — Not a framework, but a system that flexes around your workflow.